Search

 If you know your horse requires special shoeing — if he has navicular problems, for example, or suffers from chronic laminitis — you’ll want to find a farrier with experience trimming and shoeing to minimize these conditions.
 Your veterinarian can be a valuable reference in such cases, as can area veterinary schools and large-animal hospitals.
 A farrier who’s earned the AFA’s Therapeutic Specialty Endorsement also would be a good bet.

 Even if your horse is in perfect health, the day might come when you’ll be glad to have a farrier who is willing to work as a partner with your veterinarian (and vice versa).
-Most reputable farriers and veterinarians respect one another’s specialized knowledge and skills and are open to discussion on how to keep your horse’s feet and legs as sound as possible.
+Most reputable farriers and veterinarians respect one another’s specialized knowledge and skills.
+They’re open to discussion on how to keep your horse’s feet and legs as sound as possible.

 Make prospecting calls and ask questions.

 After you’ve obtained the name and number of a likely farrier, call and briefly describe your horse, the type of riding you do, and any known hoof conditions or lamenesses.
 Ask whether he or she is accepting new clients.
-A good professional will return your call promptly and will be happy to answer your questions and provide references if you so desire.
+A good professional will return your call promptly, answer your questions, and provide references if you desire.

 Ask questions about pricing, payment, emergency visits (such as lost shoe replacement), and any other concerns you might have before you engage a farrier’s services.
-Feel free to ask various farriers what they charge for new shoes, resets, trims, and special shoeings, but be aware that the better farriers probably command higher fees.
+Feel free to ask various farriers what they charge for new shoes, resets, trims, and special shoeings.
+Be aware that the better farriers probably command higher fees.
 Some farriers expect to get paid at the time of the shoeing; others bill their clients.

 Schedule an appointment.